top of page

 Where to Go for the Best All-Inclusive Safaris

-Shoulder and green seasons (November–April) offer fewer tourists and lower prices; dry winter months (May–September) concentrate wildlife around waterholes.
+Shoulder and green seasons (November to April) bring fewer people and lower rates; the dry winter months (May to September) concentrate wildlife around water.

-Botswana sets the benchmark for premium all‑inclusive safaris.
-Fly‑in camps deep in the Okavango Delta and neighbouring Linyanti and Chobe reserves deliver complete immersion in wilderness, with everything taken care of from arrival to departure.
+Botswana sets the benchmark for premium all-inclusive safaris.
+Fly-in camps deep in the Okavango Delta and the neighbouring Linyanti and Chobe reserves deliver complete immersion, with everything handled from the moment you land on the airstrip.
+The trade-off is cost: Botswana's low-density model and fly-in logistics make it the most expensive country on this list.

-Peak wildlife viewing runs May–October when the Delta floods; January–March is the green season with lush scenery and up to 50 % lower rates.
+Peak game viewing runs from May to October as the Delta floods.
+January to March is the green season, with lush scenery and rates up to 50% lower.

-Kenya’s Masai Mara is legendary for the Great Migration and year‑round predator action.
-All‑inclusive lodges and tented camps line the Mara River and private conservancies, often including cultural visits to Maasai villages.
-Combining the Mara with Amboseli National Park (famous for elephant herds and views of Mount Kilimanjaro) delivers a contrasting landscape and broader experience.
+Kenya's Masai Mara is legendary for the Great Migration and year-round predator action.
+All-inclusive lodges and tented camps line the Mara and its private conservancies, and many fold in cultural visits to Maasai communities.
+Pairing the Mara with Amboseli, famous for big elephant herds beneath Kilimanjaro, gives you contrasting landscapes in one trip.

-Tanzania offers sweeping landscapes and varied ecosystems, often combined into longer itineraries.
-Premium tented camps provide front‑row seats to the Great Migration in the Serengeti and the wildlife‑rich Ngorongoro Crater.
+Tanzania trades on scale and variety, often combined into longer itineraries.
+Premium tented camps put you front row for the Migration in the Serengeti, and the Ngorongoro Crater packs extraordinary density into a single caldera.

-Dry season (June–October) brings dense wildlife and high prices; November and March–May see greener landscapes and fewer visitors.
+Dry season (June to October) brings dense wildlife and peak prices; November and March to May are greener and quieter.

 Other Regions